How we score

 Overall verdict

-The overall verdict (green OK, amber Warn, red KO) synthesises the above into a single decision-useful signal:
+The overall verdict (green EU-ready, amber Conditional, red Blocked) synthesises the above into a single decision-useful signal:

-- OK — defensible for regulated EU deployments, including banking, healthcare and (where noted) defence.
+- EU-ready — defensible for regulated EU deployments, including banking, healthcare and (where noted) defence.

-- Warn — deployable for non-sensitive use cases; material risks to document and mitigate for regulated sectors.
+- Conditional — deployable for non-sensitive use cases; material risks to document and mitigate for regulated sectors.

-- KO — not deployable for European personal data under current posture.
+- Blocked — not deployable for European personal data under current posture.

 Process & accountability